 Another way to price paintings is to price the work by inch.
 For example, you might price a painting at $100 for every four inches in the piece.
-This is an easy way to determine pricing without measuring your paintings all the time.
+This is an easy way to determine pricing without always measuring your paintings.

 Finally, some painters set a price for each size they create.
 For example, an 8×10 will be priced at $100, while a 16×20 will be priced at $200.

-When it comes to selling your arts and crafts, selling at craft fairs can be a great way to make money.
+When selling your arts and crafts, selling at craft fairs can be a great way to make money.
 However, there are a few things you need to know to make the most of this opportunity.

 Here are a few tips on how to make money from selling arts and crafts at a craft fair:

 1. Plan ahead.
-Before going to a craft show, it’s important to do your research.
-Find out who is hosting the event and what types of products they’re selling.
+Before going to a craft show, it’s important to do your research to discover what sells best at art fairs.
+Find out who is hosting the event and what products they sell.
 This will help you determine if the fair is a good fit for your products.

 2. Price your products correctly.
 When selling at a craft show, one of the most important things is pricing your products correctly.
 You want to price them high enough to make a profit while still being competitive.

-3. Offer something special.
-At every craft show you attend, offer a special deal or promotion that makes your products more attractive and gets customers excited to buy from you.
+3. Offer something unique.
+At every craft show you attend, offer a special deal or promotion that makes your products more attractive and excites customers to buy from you.

 4. Use easy-to-read signs and displays.
-Having a sign or table display that attracts attention is key to getting sales at these events.
+A sign or table display that attracts attention is key to getting sales at these events.

 5. Bring plenty of business cards and additional promotional materials, such as brochures and flyers, so people who are on the fence about buying from you can take some home with them to show others.

 6. Be friendly and make a personal connection with your customers.
 Once you get them interested in what you’re selling, stand by it until they buy.
-At the same time, don’t be pushy if they say “no” or aren’t ready to buy right away.
+At the same time, don’t be pushy if they say “no” or aren’t ready to buy immediately.